Firesphere/silverstripe-newsmodule/README.md

 * [`Silverstripe Translatable`](https://github.com/silverstripe/silverstripe-translatable)

 Note on which version of translatable, CMS and Framework you use!
 They might not be compatible.

+Support for external links or download will NOT be included in this version unless the requests for it to support are too much for me to ignore.

 ### This is a semi-tested translatable release.
 It does not break the current version, but I can't promise it works as required!